JM89/crash-courses/CrashCourse-InterProcessCommunication/Lesson4/README.md

 ##  Setup of AppMetrics in the RequestReviewProcessor Worker

 Adding a metrics endpoint in an API was not requiring much work since it was an ASP.NET Core application.
-For the worker service, that does not expose any http endpoints by design, we have to proceed differently.
-Prometheus highly recommends to use a pull strategy and we could convert the worker service as an ASP.NET Core project.
+For the worker service, that does not expose any HTTP endpoints by design, we have to proceed differently.
+Prometheus highly recommends using the pull strategy and we could convert the RequestReviewProcessor service as an ASP.NET Core project.

-Instead we will use the Prometheus Push Gateway ([docker container](https://github.com/prometheus/pushgateway)) to compare the two approaches.
+Instead, we will use the Prometheus Push Gateway ([docker container](https://github.com/prometheus/pushgateway)) to compare the two approaches.
 AppMetrics will be configured to use a Push-Gateway HTTP endpoint.

 Be aware of the potential scalability issues with this solution in a real-life project ([When to use Push Gateway](https://prometheus.io/docs/practices/pushing/)).

 ### Step 1: Start the Prometheus Push Gateway